Try These Pure Michigan Wine Pairings For Your Thanksgiving Meal

 Which Pure Michigan wines do you plan to enjoy with your holiday meal?

-Karel Bush is promotion specialist for the Michigan Grape and Wine Industry Council, a program within the Michigan Department of Agriculture and Rural Development.
+Karel Bush is Director for the Michigan Grape and Wine Industry Council, a program within the Michigan Department of Agriculture and Rural Development.